-(b) the staff member can check the telephone number and call back (in the case of another agency or professional representative).

-4.5 Where there is any uncertainty, referral should be made to the Data Protection Officer.

-4.6 All contractors, consultants, partners or other associates or agents of the Association that process personal data on behalf of the Association as processors must be subject to written contractual obligations regarding how they use such personal data before any personal data is disclosed.
-Staff should always check with Corporate Services before disclosing any personal data to such contractors, consultants, partners or other associates or agents.
+- (b) the staff member can check the telephone number and call back (in the case of another agency or professional representative). - 4.5 Where there is any uncertainty, referral should be made to the Data Protection Officer. - 4.6 All contractors, consultants, partners or other associates or agents of LCR that process personal data on behalf of LCR as processors, must be subject to written contractual obligations regarding how they use such personal data before any personal data is disclosed.
+Staff should always check with LHA Corporate Services before disclosing any personal data to such contractors, consultants, partners or other associates or agents.

-Basis and purposes for processing personal data
+Basis and purposes for processing personal information

-4.7 Before any personal data is processed by the Association for the first time, the Association will:

-- review the purposes of the particular processing activity and select the most appropriate lawful basis under the Data Protection Legislation.
-The lawful bases most commonly used by the Association are that: - (a) the individual has consented this is only appropriate where it is not a precondition of a service or another lawful basis applies and does not apply to staff personal data;

-- (b) the processing is necessary for the performance of or to take steps to enter into a contract with the individual - this will apply to our tenants, staff and individuals requesting services from the Association; - (c) the processing is necessary to comply with a legal obligation the Association needs to process certain personal data under law, such as staff personal data for HMRC reporting purposes and tenant personal data under the housing legislation in Scotland; - (d) the processing is necessary to perform a task in the public interest or official authority vested in the Association - this will relate to processing required for the Association's functions as a RSL; or - (e) the processing is necessary for the Association's or a third party's legitimate interests - provided that the legitimate interests are not overridden by the interests of the individual and does not relate to the Association's public functions as a RSL;
+- 4.7 Before any personal information is processed by LCR for the first time, LCR will: - review the purposes of the particular processing activity and select the most appropriate lawful basis under the Data Protection Legislation.
+The lawful bases most commonly used by LCR are that: - (a) the individual has consented this is only appropriate where it is not a precondition of a service or another lawful basis applies and does not apply to staff personal data; - (b) the processing is necessary for the performance of or to take steps to enter into a contract with the individual this will apply to our clients, staff and individuals requesting services from LCR; - (c) the processing is necessary to comply with a legal obligation LCR needs to process certain personal data under law, such as staff personal data for HMRC reporting purposes and client personal data under the Scheme of Assistance in Scotland;

-where special category personal data is involved in the processing activity, identify the most appropriate special condition for processing in addition to a lawful basis above.
-Although there are others, the special conditions most commonly used by the Association are that:

-- (a) the individual has explicitly consented this is only appropriate where it is not a precondition of a service or another lawful basis applies and does not apply to staff personal data; - (b) the processing is necessary for the Association to perform our obligations or exercise rights under employment law - this would apply to staff personal data, for example, to maintain attendance and performance records; - (c) the processing is necessary for the Association to establish, exercise or defend legal claims; or - (d) the processing is necessary for substantial public interest reasons - such as the Association exercising our statutory functions, equality monitoring, health or social care purposes, or preventing / detecting unlawful acts; - always ensure that the Association's decision as to which lawful basis applies is documented, to help demonstrate compliance with the data protection principles; - information about the purposes, lawful basis and special condition (if applicable) of the processing can be found within the relevant privacy notice provided to individuals.
+- (d) the processing is necessary to perform a task in the public interest or official authority vested in LCR this will relate to processing required for LCR's functions as a subsidiary company of Lochaber Housing Association; or - (e) the processing is necessary for LCRs' or a third party's legitimate interests provided that the legitimate interests are not overridden by the interests of the individual and does not relate to the LCR's public functions as a subsidiary company of Lochaber Housing Association; - where special category personal data is involved in the processing activity, identify the most appropriate special condition for processing in addition to a lawful basis above.
+The special conditions most commonly used by LCR are that: - (a) the individual has explicitly consented this is only appropriate where it is not a precondition of a service or another lawful basis applies and does not apply to staff personal data; - (b) the processing is necessary for LCR to perform our obligations or exercise rights under employment law this would apply to staff personal data, for example, to maintain attendance and performance records; - (c) the processing is necessary for LCR to establish, exercise or defend legal claims; or - (d) the processing is necessary for substantial public interest reasons such as LCR exercising our statutory functions, equality monitoring, health or social care purposes, or preventing / detecting unlawful acts; - always document LCR's decision as to which lawful basis applies, to help demonstrate compliance with the data protection principles; and - information about the purposes, lawful basis and special condition (if applicable) of the processing can be found within the relevant privacy notice provided to individuals.